-Our Customer Care Centre has a duel function of providing information and guidance to the residents/visitors to the City, and to support the disabled.
+Our Customer Care Centre has a dual function of providing information and guidance to the residents/visitors to the city, and to support the disabled.
 As a result, we have introduced the following:

 On a normal trading day, events involving lost children, customer disputes, lost property, Shopmobility services and the other 101 things that relate to a busy city centre are dealt with as a matter of routine.